kubernetes/enhancements/keps/sig-auth/2579-psp-replacement/README.md

 The metric will use the following labels:

-1. `decision {allow, deny, exempt, error}` - The policy decision _before_ exemptions are considered.
+1. `decision {allow, deny, exempt, error}` - The policy decision.
 Error is reserved for panics or other errors in policy evaluation.
 Update requests that are out of scope (see [Updates](#updates) above) are not counted.
 3. `policy_level {privileged, baseline, restricted}` - The policy level that the request was evaluated against.
 4. `policy_version {latest, v1.YY, >v1.ZZ}` - The policy version that was used for the evaluation.